-> Due to the width of the A380, the window seats also had a massive counter on the window side of the seat.
-There was plenty of counter space to store all my belongings, but there were also two deep, enclosed compartments on the window side of the seat.
+Due to the width of the A380, the window seats also had a massive counter on the window side of the seat.
+There was plenty of space to store all my belongings, but there were also two deep, enclosed compartments on the window side of the seat.

 The movable, 28-inch-wide, 12-inch-deep ottoman doubled as a storage compartment.
 I found this to be the perfect place to store my shoes during the flight.

 The massive rectangular tray table also extended from the window side of the seat.
-Although the tray table didn’t fold, it moved forward and backward in case you needed to use the restroom during the meal service.
+Although the tray table didn’t fold, it moved forward and backwards in case you needed to use the restroom during the meal service.

 The seat controls were on the armrest closest to the aisle, while the inflight-entertainment remote was on the armrest closest to the window.

-There are two features unique to first class on Lufthansa’s A380s that make this my favorite Lufthansa plane to fly.
+There are two features unique to first class on Lufthansa’s A380s that make this my favourite Lufthansa plane to fly.
 For one, there aren’t any overhead compartments, making the cabin feel and look more spacious.
 Instead, each seat has an individual locker for carry-on bags, either in front of or behind the cabin.

 Secondly, the bathrooms.
 There’s a bit of dead space at the front of the A380 upper deck.
 Some airlines use this space for an onboard lounge, and others use it for a private bedroom.
 Lufthansa, however, created two massively oversized bathrooms.
 The bathrooms are so large that there’s a vanity area, a bench and a separate toilet and even a urinal.